scene-verse/SceneVerse/README.md

 ### Data Processing

-We release a data preprocessing exemplar for 3RScan, with more details [here](preprocess/README.md).
+We have released the data preprocessing scripts for 3RScan, MultiScan and ARKitScenes, with more details [here](preprocess/README.md).

 ### Data Download